 Identifying Value Is Key

-CFO’s and Controllers the world over are pressed with making difficult decisions for their businesses.
-While obviously leading the charge over day to day financial activities within their organization, it’s more of a necessity to be a value contributor to the organization itself, and as such, these fiscal leaders are consistently looked to as a means to create vision and set direction in the mid and long term in an effort to create maximum business value.
-These activities can translate from the daily operational load of accounting teams to treasury and risk management strategies to tax and audit duties to many other areas.
-One that is continuously evolving and where we’d like to focus our attention on today is the area of B2B payments.
+CFOs and Controllers the world over are pressed with making difficult decisions for their businesses.
+While obviously leading the charge over day-to-day financial activities within their organization, it’s more of a necessity to be a valuable contributor to the organization itself, and as such, these fiscal leaders are consistently looked to as a means to create a vision and set direction in the mid and long term in an effort to create maximum business value.
+These activities can translate from the daily operational load of accounting teams to treasury and risk management strategies to tax and audit duties in many other areas.
+One that is continuously evolving and where we’d like to focus our attention today is the area of B2B payments.

 So much is changing so fast in today’s digital economy that it can be difficult to keep pace with emerging technology.
-No sooner does a technology get invented and deployed than newer, alternative tech is out there making waves.
-It can be very daunting to be a finance leader whose decision making can have far reaching consequences within the business itself immediately and with long term implications.
-With that said, we want to focus today on how B2B payments can be harnessed as a value creation mechanism.
+No sooner does technology get invented and deployed than newer, alternative tech is out there making waves.
+It can be very daunting to be a finance leader whose decision-making can have far-reaching consequences within the business itself immediately and with long-term implications.
+With that said, we want to focus today on how B2B payments can be harnessed as a value-creation mechanism.
 The old days of thinking that a payment is a payment and therefore really only a liability to a business are over.
 Savvy finance professionals recognize the two-edged nature of payments, which we’ll get into in a moment.

 The Two-Edges to B2B Payments